cesarspc/easy-funnel-v2/README.md

 ## What it does

 Each product gets its own banner-based landing page.
 A visitor arrives (usually from a paid ad), sees the product banners, clicks the call-to-action, fills out a short order form, and the order appears in the admin dashboard — ready for fulfillment.
-Server-side fraud checks run automatically before any order is accepted.
+Server-side fraud checks run automatically before any order is effectively accepted.

 ## Architecture